atbcb/ICTTestingBaseline/docs/09Contrast.md

 ## Advisory: Tips for streamlined test processes
 * Testing of text contrast changes includes changes due to mouse hover and selection status.
 * The color contrast requirment is not specific to web content only, but includes software inspection in any window.
 * There are a variety of color contrast tools that can perform the algorithms necessary to determine the contrast.
-See http://www.w3.org/TR/WCAG20-TECHS/G18.html for possible testing tools which use an appropriate algorithm.
+See http://www.w3.org/TR/WCAG20-TECHS/G18.html for possible testing tools that use an appropriate algorithm.

 ### WCAG 2.0 Techniques
 * The following sufficient techniques and/or common failures were considered when developing this test procedure for this baseline requirement: